gavin-hyl/autonomous_exploration_of_unknown_environments/report/meeting-notes.typ

 Combine LIDAR, IMU, Beacon, and physics simulation nodes.
 (One simulation, one robot node) We can use RVIZ
 Set up occupancy grid and learn to populate it with the LIDAR.

+==
+$3n times 3n$ covariance matrix?
+Why not just the Kalman filter?
+Limitations of the algorithm? (stress test: range of the beacon, how far apart, max noise, etc.)

+- no multi-robot
+- autonomous exploration utilizing the map
+- loop closure